Crystal Palace 1-0 Middlesbrough

 James McArthur (Crystal Palace) wins a free kick on the left wing.

-Gastón Ramírez (Middlesbrough).
+Dangerous play by Gastón Ramírez (Middlesbrough).

 Wayne Hennessey (Crystal Palace) wins a free kick in the defensive half.

 Attempt missed.
 Andros Townsend (Crystal Palace) right footed shot from the right side of the box is close, but misses the top right corner.
-Assisted by Christian Benteke.
+Assisted by Christian Benteke following a fast break.

 Foul by Daniel Ayala (Middlesbrough).